mlhartme/pommes/README.md

 You might want to setup a cron job to run this every night.
 Alternatively, you can setup post-commit hooks to trigger `database-add` and `database-remove` calls after each committed pom.xml modification.

+## Glossary

+Descriptor: references a project, various implementation to load Maven, Json, etc

+Project: holds project metadata: gav, parent, dependencies, scm, url

+Repository: can be scanned for descriptors

+Seeds: list of names urls, each url defining a repository.

+Database: stores projects (in Lucene)

 ## Usage Message